olmesm/ohmybuck/content/blog/2022-03-24-08-18-performing-a-dns-migration-with-reduced-risk/index.md

    ```

 1. Test the site with your browser.
 If this doesnt work as expected continue with the next step to debug.
-1. Test API(s) with [hoppscotch.io](https://hoppscotch.io)/postman (Start building up a collection of the endpoints for testing if you havent already).
+1. Test API(s) with [hoppscotch.io](https://hoppscotch.io) / postman (Start building up a collection of the endpoints for testing if you havent already).
 Debugging may need to a [host header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Host) added to the request.

 ## Pre-Day Planning